 Normally the senior year rule is met by the last two semesters being done on the campus at Swarthmore, with the approved exception that seniors during the first semester of their senior year, who have obtained the approval of the chair(s) of their major department(s), may participate in the Swarthmore Semester/Year Abroad Program.
 Senior year rule compliance is calculated retrospectively with the last two full-time semesters of degree work, regardless if the semesters are separated in time.
 If students have studied elsewhere in the time between their two senior semesters, no more than 2.0 Swarthmore credits for work done elsewhere (regardless of how many courses were taken during the intervening time) may be applied to the Swarthmore degree without being out of compliance with the senior year rule.
 There are two circumstances where a senior can use credit for work done elsewhere to complete the Swarthmore degree without re-enrolling at Swarthmore: (a) after the eighth semester if the major department confirms that the major is done or approves that the major can be completed remotely, or (b) after earning at least 30.0 credits toward the degree if the major department confirms that the major is done or approves that the major can be completed remotely.
 In either case, the senior year rule is fulfilled by the last two semesters done on the campus at Swarthmore (or with the first semester by approved study abroad), regardless of the number of subsequent credits to be earned.

 Degree candidates who left the college with fewer than 8 semesters of enrollment or fewer than 30 credits counting toward the degree probably have not fulfilled the senior year requirement and will likely need to return to Swarthmore to finish the senior year rule and their degree (or transfer degree candidacy to another school).
-Students should apply for re-admission by writing to the Dean of Students.
+Students should apply for re-admission by writing to the Assistant Dean of Student Affairs.
 Students can explore with the Registrar if a waiver of the senior year rule might be possible, but a degree requirement waiver would require approval of the faculty and should not be expected.
-See the instructions for how to write a senior year waiver petition.

 Please ask the Registrar to clarify where you stand with regard to the distribution requirements.
 These can vary depending on graduation year.